Master of Public Administration

 When do courses meet?

 The Topeka MPA program is designed to accommodate those who work full time.
-Classes are offered at the evening, usually beginning at 4:30pm.
-We also offer some of our courses in an online format or in an intensive meeting schedule--e.g., a series of Friday-Saturday meetings with assignments and papers completed before and after those meeting dates.
-You can review this PDF of course offerings for the fall 2013 semester to get a sense of a typical semester; courses are listed by degree and by campus.
-The table for the Public Management Center shows the courses that will be offered in Topeka.
-Other tables show the MPA courses offered on our other campuses and online.
+Classes are offered in the evening, usually beginning at 4:30pm.
+We also offer some of our courses in an online format or in an intensive meeting schedule - e.g., a series of Friday-Saturday meetings with assignments and papers completed before and after those meeting dates.

 Can I complete the degree taking courses only in Topeka?

-We work to offer each of the required MPA courses at the PMC in Topeka every two years; this allows our students to complete most of their courses in Topeka.
-Typically Topeka-based students complete two or three of their courses in Lawrence and/or online and take the rest here at the PMC.
+We try to offer each of the required MPA courses in Topeka every two years; this allows our students to complete most of their courses in Topeka.
+Typically Topeka-based students complete two or three of their courses in Lawrence and/or online and take the rest in Topeka.
 We make an effort to schedule those Lawrence courses needed by Edwards and Topeka students in the evening.

 How long will it take to complete my degree?